-Our renowned SCI rehab programs blend compassion and creativity to improve quality of life.
+Our renowned SCI rehab blends compassion and creativity.

 Each year, about 12,500 Americans are newly diagnosed with a spinal cord injury (SCI).* Many of these people are young and active.
 They have jobs and hobbies and family responsibilities.
 And then, quite suddenly, everything changes.

 While neuro rehab can’t reverse permanent spinal cord damage, it can help people who have SCI lead the fullest life possible.
-For example, Rehab Without Walls® helps our patients:
+For example, Rehab Without Walls ® helps our patients improve mobility, learn how to use adaptive equipment and manage the emotional challenges of their new life.

 A comprehensive approach to recovery is particularly important for patients who have both a spinal cord injury and a brain injury, because limitations from one condition can affect how we address the other condition.

-Our approach to spinal cord rehab combines science, compassion and creativity to deliver the best results for each patient.
+Our approach combines science, compassion and creativity to deliver the best results for each patient.
 Rehab Without Walls is unique and successful for a few main reasons:

 Functional and personal goals